 Of here, I arrived about the same time as Wart.
 We are under the same roof and I feel a descent level of comfort and warmth through the laughs and shared stories already.
 You can check out a little of what she’s up to with the Ibis here …

 Of first impressions, there is a book on the coffee table Wombats of Bundanon Twenty Australian Poets (eds.
 C Kelen, S Zijiang) and a mother and baby wombat have just wandered out from the burrow under our building, checking us out nonchalantly as the newbies in this place.
 In my first happy snap here of this place you can see a mum and bub - the wombats in residence.
 Nim, my four legged friend left behind at home would be beside herself.
 And of home I’ve also left lots of meals cooked with love back in the fridge and freezer for my loves left there.
 I miss them all already.

-And of this Bundanon Trust Artist in Residence program, it’s a place in the Shoalhaven, on Wodi Wodi land, a generous gift from artist Arthur Boyd and his family.
+This Bundanon Trust Artist in Residence program is at Bundanon in the Shoalhaven, on Wodi Wodi land, a generous gift from artist Arthur Boyd and his family.
 I am with him when he said “you can’t own a landscape”.
-There are four visual artists studios, a writers cottage, a musician cottage and a dance studio.
+There are four visual artist studios, a writers cottage, a musician cottage and a dance studio.
 If you ever want to check out this place it’s open to the public every Sunday …

 Thanks for having me Bundanon.